egoncalv/libft/README.md

 > Converts a lowercase char to uppercase.
 ---
 * **ft_tolower** `int	ft_tolower(int c)`
-> Converts a uppercase char to lowercase.
+> Converts an uppercase char to lowercase.
 ---
 * **ft_strchr** `char	*ft_strchr(const char *s, int c)`
 > Searches for the first occurrence of the character c in the string pointed to by the argument str, returning a pointer to it or NULL if the character is not found.